15 Places in the United States That Feel Like Europe

 Where to stay: St. Francis Inn

-St. Augustine, Florida, is the oldest city in the United States and was founded by the Spanish in 1565.
-Old world Spanish influence can be felt all over the city’s historic district, from its European-style cafés to its historic sites like the Castillo de San Marcos National Monument, which was built by the Spanish to protect its regional trade routes in 1695.
-Aviles Street, which is also located in St. Augustine’s Old Town, is home to the city’s art district and is considered to be the oldest street in the United States.
-As for where to stay, the St. Francis Inn is located in one of the oldest parts of St. Augustine.
-The inn itself dates back to 1791, and its rooms and suites have a if-Spain-met-Key-West vibe: think stucco walls, bright shutters, wood floors, and antique beds.
+St. Augustine, Florida, the oldest continuously occupied settlement in the United States, was founded by the Spanish in 1565.
+Old World Spanish influence can be felt all over the city’s historic district, from its cafés to sites like the Castillo de San Marcos National Monument, which the Spanish built to protect its regional trade routes in 1695.
+Aviles Street, also located in St. Augustine’s Old Town, is home to the city’s art district and is considered the oldest street in the country.
+As for where to stay, the St. Francis Inn dates back to 1791, and its rooms and suites have a Spain–meets–Key West vibe: Think stucco walls, bright shutters, wood floors, and antique beds.

 4. Cape Cod, Massachusetts